Information for students and supervisors

 - Exactly what will the bursary cover?
 The Bursary will cover travel: standard class train fares, flights, public transport costs or hire of a car and fuel costs.
 Accommodation including arrangement fees, council tax, and standing charges on any bills.
 Substance costs such as meals and fuel bills should be covered by stipend payments.

 - Can I be paid by the host organisation?
 Within the DTP some students have been paid for their internship work, the BBSRC policy is this is an unpaid internship but the partnership prefers that arrangements are made on an individual basis to the satisfaction of hosts, interns and their supervisors.

 - I am a CASE student, can I undertake a PIPS? - Yes, even though you will spend time in industry with your CASE partner as part of your studies you are still able to complete a PIPS placement of up to 12 weeks.

-- What paper work do I need to complete?
+- What paper work do I need to complete to go on my PIPS?
 Your University is likely to have an ‘outside study’ form you will need to complete this.
 Once you return you should complete the BBSRC and partnership’s evaluation form.
 If you require funding you will need to complete the bursary form.
 There is no other paperwork required by you, your supervisor or the host organisation.